 5.30 – 6.30pm: Third workshop

 All students have one individual tutorial of 30 minutes with the tutor in the course of the week which usually takes place at a mutually agreed time, usually in the afternoon.

 Each evening, at about 8.30pm, there is an after-dinner event.
 The precise nature of this varies according to the type of course but participants can typically expect a tutor reading on Tuesday followed by a reading from a guest writer on the Wednesday evening.
 There is an informal activity on Thursday such as a word/literary game.
 On Friday, there is a reading of work produced during the week.

 Poetry Course Anthology

 An integral part of poetry courses is the production of an anthology of writing produced in the week.
 It is, of course, accepted that the writing is essentially work-in-progress.
 However, the aim of the anthology is to reflect a flavour of the work accomplished on the course and to provide participants with an attractive record of their time at Garsdale.
 The Retreat stores copies of anthologies in the library, providing pleasure and inspiration for future students.

-These follow the same basic structure as above except there is only one workshop in the morning and, depending on the size of the group, participants will have between two and four tutorials per week.
+These follow the same basic structure as above except there is only one workshop in the morning and participants will have a daily tutorial, four per week.